EldanizAkbar/First-Psd-project/README.md

 # First-Psd-project
-It is my first project that, i used photoshop
+It is my first project that, I used photoshop